Children's Braces

 The Need for Interceptive Orthodontics

 It is for this reason that dentists look at children carefully to determine if interceptive orthodontics is required.
 Basically, in children, orthodontists identify phase I and phase II treatment.
 Phase I is interceptive in that a problem that might become serious later is corrected early.
+Most of these problems are structural in nature and either can't be corrected later on or are much more difficult to correct at a later time.

 Often a child will loose a deciduous tooth (milk tooth) and a permanent tooth will not emerge in the gap for several years.
 This causes the other teeth to crowd in to fill the space.
 Often this sort of a situation will require a interceptive orthodontics in the form of a space maintainer.